Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 XXX XXX X099
 ```

-### Dynamic data masking
+### 2-1 Dynamic data masking

 **Key features:**

 1. **Real-Time Masking**: Data is masked in real-time and does not affect the underlying data stored in the database.
 The actual data remains intact and is not physically changed.
-2. Customizable Masking Patterns: You can define different types of masks depending on the nature of the data.
-From partially hiding email addresses to fully masking credit card numbers, except the last four digits, the choices are vast and flexible.
+2. **Customizable Masking Patterns**: You can define different types of masks depending on the nature of the data.
-3. **Role-Based Access Control**: Unmasking permissions can be granted to users who need to
+	* From partially hiding email addresses to fully masking credit card numbers, except the last four digits, the choices are vast and flexible.
-access the actual data.
+3. **Role-Based Access Control**: Unmasking permissions can be granted to users who need to access the actual data.
 4. **Ease of Use**: Dynamic Data Masking is simple to set up and doesn't require changes to the database or applications.

 > Common use cases for Dynamic Data Masking include protecting **Personally
 Identifiable Information (PI), financial data, and other sensitive data types** in non-production environments or in applications with user roles that require access to a database but not all of its sensitive data.

-### Azure Storage security and encryption
+### 2-2 Azure Storage security and encryption

 Azure Storage provides several security and encryption features to ensure the confidentiality, integrity, and availability of your data.